TPclan/EduMemory/poster.md

 ##### (show picture of finished product)
 Here is what the finished product of the buttons looked like.
 You can see the styling above is how I made them look like this.

+##### My Global contect is: Scientific and technical innovation

+##### My Inquiry question is: How do you create an app using coding?

+##### Why is this project personally meaningful and challenging
+This project is personally meaningful to me because  it something that I love doing and can open alot of doors for me in the future, there us si much more you can do with coding then just building an app.
+This was especially challenging because I need to put alot of time and research into this project and and learn different types of code.
+One really challenging thing about creating an app is if you get one character wrong, the whole thing breaks (which has happened multiple times during the making of this project).